Giving Back to the Communities We Serve

 Community engagement is a big part of our corporate culture.
 We understand it’s a big deal for our employees, too.
 That’s why we offer a Matching Gift program to support their efforts, both on and off the clock.
 The Matching Gift program matches an individual’s gifts up to a certain amount per employee per year.

 We offer company-sponsored volunteer events and also encourage employees to volunteer at non-profits of their choice.
 When an employee donates 25 volunteer hours with an eligible nonprofit, we match that effort with a grant.
 The flexibility of the program allows employees to focus on areas of volunteerism that are most important to them.
-Past recipients of our Matching Gifts include Island Senior Resources, WICA, WAIF, Friends of Friends Medical Support Fund, Girl Scouts, 4H, South Whidbey Little League, and public radio.
+Past recipients of our Matching Gifts include Island Senior Resources, WICA, WAIF, Friends of Friends Medical Support Fund, Girl Scouts, 4H, South Whidbey Little League, the Everett Historic Society, and public radio.

 Put simply, we love where we live and work.
 The more we get involved in our community and make a positive impact, the better it becomes—and the better we all become!